 "Since the war has started to crop up in conversations, it's really made me think about my life.
-You guys are the ones that I would have by my side on the last day.
-It used to be Lily, or Alice."
+You guys are the ones that I would have by my side on the last day."
 I held Remus' hand and continued.

 "I want you to know that I'm here for you whenever, and especially tonight.
 It's okay to lean on me, I'm not weak.
 I'm strong and ready to go."
 I really just wanted to shout this at James, but I was trying to keep it discreet.
 Sirius grabbed my hand and looked me straight in the eyes.
 Oh great, it's back.
 Those blue eyes that nobody can ever get over.
 That's it, might as well be dead now.

 A/N: Did you like it?
 The full moon scene is coming next chapter.
-I looked it up, and yes, Vixen is the name for a female fox.
 Review and come back for another helping please!

 Get access to every new feature the moment it comes out.Register Today!